 2015 saw a change of title sponsor as Sam Tordoff joined the squad alongside Collard under the Team JCT600 with GardX banner, while three-time WTCC champion Andy Priaulx brought IHG Rewards Club backing to the third BMW.
 Running as a Constructor for the first time, the three drivers claimed seven wins between them with Tordoff taking the honours as the highest-finishing WSR runner in sixth overall.

 2016 was a vintage year for the outfit as it romped to the Manufacturers’ and Teams’ championships, with both Collard and Tordoff heading into the final weekend of the season in with a chance of raising overall Drivers’ laurels.
 The latter had led the pecking order for much of the campaign but couldn’t hold on as a charging Gordon Shedden made his presence felt, with the defining overtaking manoeuvre taking place in the season finale.

-BMW aligns with West Surrey Racing for 2017 – running a trio of 125i M Sports.
-The addition of factory support from the Bavarian giant has only served to galvanise WSR’s bid to hammer home its authority as a double title-holder.
-In a move that will surely have sent shivers down the spine of many of the Northern Irishman’s rivals, rear-wheel drive specialist Turkington has re-signed for the team – one that made him a double champion in 2009 and 2014.
-Collard has agreed a new deal with the Surrey squad, while reigning Independent Drivers’ champion Andrew Jordan joins the stable under the BMW Pirtek Racing banner.
+BMW aligned with West Surrey Racing for 2017 – running a trio of 125i M Sports.
+The addition of factory support from the Bavarian giant looked to be a move that would galvanise WSR’s bid to hammer home its authority as a double title-holder.
+Colin Turkington re-signed for the team – one that made him a double champion in 2009 and 2014.
+Rob Collard agreed a new deal with the Surrey squad, and Andrew Jordan joined the stable under the BMW Pirtek Racing banner.

 2016 BTCC Manufacturers’, Teams’ championships